 Note: If you’re having trouble accessing your repository on GitHub Cloud, try typing ‘Git URL’ into the address bar in your browser.
 This should take you to the repository page.

 The following message will appear when you press the enter key.
-Based on the file size it will take a few seconds or minutes to clone the repository into your system.
+Cloning the repository into your system will take a few seconds or minutes based on the file size.

 Note: If you’re having trouble accessing a GitHub repository, try checking the repository’s RL.
 You can do this by typing the RL into your browser’s address bar.
 If the repository page opens, then you should be able to access it.